0xhades/Gem-rs/readme.md

 ## Example Usage

-Here's a basic example of how to use the Gem-rs library:
+Here's a basic example of how to use the Gem-rs library (Further examples in examples folder):

 ```rust
 use futures::stream::StreamExt;